GenericMappingTools/gmt/doc_modern/rst/source/GMT_Datasets.rst

     | 01s  | 1296000 x 432000 |  41 GB | 1 arc second global relief (SRTM1S)           |
     +------+------------------+--------+-----------------------------------------------+

+All of these data will, when downloaded, be placed in your ~/.gmt/server directory, with the SRTM data organized in sub-directories srtm1 and srtm3 within the server directory.

 Technical Information
 ~~~~~~~~~~~~~~~~~~~~~